Humpback grouper

-The humpback grouper (Cromileptes altivelis), also known as the panther grouper, (in Australia) barramundi cod, (in the Philippines, in Tagalog) lapu-lapung senorita, (in the Philippines, in Bisayan), mérou de Grace Kelly (in France), miro-miro, (in Japan) sarasa-hata, (in India) kalava, and many other local names, is a species of marine ray-finned fish.
+The humpback grouper (Chromileptes altivelis), also known as the panther grouper, (in Australia) barramundi cod, (in the Philippines, in Tagalog) lapu-lapung senorita, (in the Philippines, in Bisayan) miro-miro, (in France) mérou de Grace Kelly, (in Japan) sarasa-hata, (in India) kalava, and many other local names, is a species of marine ray-finned fish.
 Specifically, it is a grouper from the subfamily Epinephelinae, which is in the family Serranidae, which also includes the anthias and sea basses.
 It occurs in the Western Pacific Ocean.

 Systematics

 The humpback grouper was first formally described as Serranus altivelis in 1828 by the French zoologist Achille Valenciennes (1794–1865) with the type locality given as Java.
 In 1839, the English naturalist William Swainson (1789–1855) placed it in the subgenus Chromileptes, which was later created as a monotypic genus.
-Swainson spelt the genus as Chromileptes although Fishbase spells it as Cromileptes.
-Recent molecular analyses based on five genes show that Cromileptes altivelis is included in the same clade as species of Epinephelus.
+Swainson spelt the genus as Chromileptes Recent molecular analyses based on five genes show that Chromileptes altivelis is included in the same clade as species of Epinephelus.
 Consequently, the species should be included in Epinephelus as Epinephelus altivelis.